levizoesch/ue5-laravel-bridge/README.md

 ### Prerequisites

-- An Unreal Engine 5 project.
+- A Unreal Engine 5 project.
-- A Laravel-based application.
+- A Laravel 8, 9, 10 project.

 ### Setup Instructions